-What does the extra E in EEAT stand for?
+What Does EEAT stand for?

 EEAT is an acronym for Experience, Expertise, Authoritativeness and Trustworthiness.
-As Google revealed many times, including in the recent August 22 update, it favours ‘people-first’ content over ‘SEO-first’ content.
+As Google revealed many times, including in last years August 22 update, it favours ‘people-first’ content over ‘SEO-first’ content.
 When evaluating your content, Google’s raters will look at how helpful it is for viewers.
 Does the author have the relevant experience and expertise to advise others on the topic?
 Is your website an authority on that subject and trustworthy?

-Key EEAT Takeaways for Content Creators
+Key Google E-E-A-T Takeaways for Content Creators

 - The addition of ‘originality’ when assessing the quality of the main content